DEVSYST/knowledgebase/python.md

-Knowledge base for Python
+## Knowledge base for Python

-How to build an egg package in steps:
+How to build an egg package in steps
-1) step one...
+  1.1)